IDMIL/MappEMG/README.md

 # biosiglive
-Streaming and processing biosignals in real time from Nexus or Delsys Trigno Community
+Streaming and processing biosignals in real time from BITalino, Nexus, or Delsys Trigno Community

 ## Instalation
 To install the program run the following comand in the main directory